 - EXED 518 Contemporary Challenges in Special Education

 - CNS 552 Testing and Assessment in Counseling

 All Communication Disorders courses provided for distance learning cohorts are web-based courses.
 This means that you complete assignments, readings, etc, from your home.
 You will need a computer or access to a computer having a minimum of 56K-band rate, and Internet access with a reliable Internet service provider that can handle Java script.

 All Rank I applicants must be admitted to WKU's Graduate Program.
 Click here to apply online.
-The Graduate Studies Office will notify the Department when you are accepted into the Rank I program of studies.
+The Graduate School will notify the Department when you are accepted into the Rank I program of studies.

 Once accepted, applicants may begin their Rank I program in any semester.
 You can search for classes through the WKU Schedule of Classes then register for class through WKU's TopNet.
 The length of time it takes a student to complete a Rank I depends on how many credit hours needed to attain 60 credit hours, course offerings, and your personal situation.

 For further information, contact Dr. Lauren Bland at email@example.com